+In 1964, the Australian and State Governments formed the Australian Forestry Council to coordinate the development of the forest resource in the general interest of the community and to guide national programmes for the production, utilisation and conservation of Australian forests.
 Membership of the council comprises the State and Northern Territory Ministers responsible for forestry and the Commonwealth Minister for Primary Industry.
-Councils major functions are to make recommendations to the Commonwealth Government on national forestry matters and research coordination.
-It is serviced by a Standing Committee and specialist sub-committees.
+The council is serviced by a Standing Committee and specialist sub-committees.